 D.D.
 The last show at Claridge’s was presented in small luxurious lounge settings rather than on a traditional runway.
 I had the feeling of sitting in a chic and impeccably decorated 1970’s penthouse whilst sipping elegantly concocted cocktails.
 Tell us more about this inspiration.

 D.D.
-As you are based in London, but have elected to show in both London and in Paris do you consider yourself more an international couturier?
+As you are based in London but have elected to show in both London and Paris, do you consider yourself more an international couturier?

 D.D.
 In terms of craftsmanship, does designing from London rather than Paris present certain challenges for the technical aspects of producing a couture collection?